Experiences & Amenities

-The beach consists of over one-and-a-half miles of beautiful white sand with several locations from which to swim or play.
-There are two different parking areas in which to access the beach areas.
+The beach consists of over 1.5 miles of beautiful white sand with several locations from which to swim or play.
+There are two different parking areas from which to access the beach areas.

-Shower facilities for the use of day visitors after a long day at the beach are located at each of the day use parking areas.
-There are four bathhouses located in the campground area for registered campers use while they stay at the park.
+Outdoor shower facilities are located at each of the day-use parking areas.
+There are two bathhouses located in the campground area for registered campers.

-There are eight pavilions in the park available on a first-come, first-served basis.
+There are four pavilions in the park available on a first-come, first-served basis.
 All pavilions have picnic tables and concrete pads.

 Concession and Restaurant

 There are three stores in the park that are open during the summer season (March to Labor Day).
-These stores offers snacks, souvenirs, bait, fishing licenses, limited grocery items, and rental of chairs, umbrellas, snorkeling gear and kayaks.
+These stores offers snacks, souvenirs, bait, limited grocery items, and seasonal rental of chairs, umbrellas, snorkeling gear and kayaks.
 At this time there is no restaurant available.

-From Memorial Day to Labor Day join a Ranger at the campfire circle for an informative program on park history or wildlife.
-Dates and times vary, please check the park for availability.
+View St. Andrews State Park's events page for dates and times to join a ranger at the campfire circle for an informative program on park history or wildlife.
+Dates and times vary; please check the park for availability.